About UNICEF

 Learn more

-Statement by UNICEF Executive Director Catherine Russell on the situation in Lebanon
+Statement by UNICEF Executive Director Catherine Russell on the impact of the situation in Syria on children

-Statement by UNICEF Executive Director Catherine Russell on the increase in attacks in Lebanon and Israel
+Statement by UNICEF Executive Director Catherine Russell on the announcement of a ceasefire in Lebanon

 Show more...